berkiyo/dotfiles/README.md

 I used to utilise quite a lot of extensions but soon I realised I didn't need them.
 After adapting to the GNOME workflow, it is very hard to use anything else.
 Of course, a few tweaks were made using the GNOME Tweaks program but other than that, its pretty stock.

 You may notice that I only have one window toggle, that is because I mainly use keyboard shortcuts to close, maximise and minimise my windows.
 If I ever want to use the titlebar, I use middle-click to minimise and double-click to maximise.
-I think GNOME shell should default to these!

 I've also bound my caps-lock key to escape using the GNOME Tweaks app.

 ## BASH and Vim
 * If you want to use any of my files, put the `.vimrc` and `.bashrc` files in your home folder.
 * For the weechat files, put them in `~/.weechat`.
 Please make a backup before replacing the existing files.

 ## About weechat.conf